 If you have upgraded to Firefox version 10+ you must have got a chance to look into its Inspection Element.
 It lets you select individual elements from a webpage to do more with them.

-Based on this, Remove Temporarily (UPDATE: This tool is not available anymore) comes as an add-on for Firefox and associates a Remove Element button to the Inspect element bar.
+Remove Temporarily (UPDATE: This tool is not available anymore) comes as an add-on for Firefox and associates a Remove Element button to the Inspect element bar.

 You may launch the tool by following the context menu and clicking the option Inspect Element.
 Alternatively, go to Web Developer->Inspect, hotkey Ctrl+Shift+I.